How Does PRP for Hair Loss Work?

 When Can I Expect to See Results?

-After a PRP for hair loss treatment, you can expect increased hair growth, thicker hair, a receding hairline, and less hair loss over time.
+After a PRP for hair loss treatment, you can expect increased hair growth, thicker hair, and less hair loss over time.
 You can enjoy optimal results after four consecutive treatments over a four-month period.
 Our expert providers recommend maintenance treatments on a yearly basis.